top of page

 A systems approach

-I am a doctoral candidate in Social & Ecological Sustainability at the University of Waterloo, School of Environment, Resources & Sustainability in the Faculty of Environment, studying systems thinking, social innovation and complexity science, and I am a Research Fellow with the Waterloo Institute for Social Innovation & Resilience.
+I have a PhD in Social & Ecological Sustainability from the University of Waterloo, School of Environment, Resources & Sustainability (SERS) in the Faculty of Environment.
+My research focus was the interface of Anishinaabe gikendaasowin (our original ways of knowing) with systems thinking and complexity science.
+I was a Research Fellow with the Waterloo Institute for Social Innovation & Resilience (2015-2022) and I was a gold medal alumni award finalist 2023.
 To make real and lasting change we need to recognize that we are part of the systems we seek to change.
 I facilitate collective wisdom journeys to uncover pathways to heal self, and heal systems.

 Gaa-gitigewaad

-My consulting company is Gaa-gitigewaad and it is located in Ketegaunseebee First Nation.
+My consulting company is located in Ketegaunseebee First Nation.
 I help communities & teams engaged in systems transformation work get a solid grounding in systems principles and practices from a uniquely Anishinaabeg perspective.
+I offer a limited menu of consulting services due to the nature of my demanding schedule.

 Services